rehamAbass/class3/class3/PITCHME.md

 ---?code=class3/src/MainForSortedArray1.java&lang=java

----
+So far so good...
-We would like to add a name to each element in the array +
+We would like to associate with each number in the array a name.
+For example:

-+
-+
+---?code=class3/src/MainForNamedSortedArray.java&lang=java

 ---?code=class3/src/SortedArray.java&lang=java